 We regret that you feel you need to make a complaint against the Association.
 We always aim to act with the highest degree of professionalism, however we do acknowledge that sometimes we will fall short of our own high standards.

 Please put your complaint in writing.
-You should address this to the Company Secretary and post it to the Association’s offices or e-mail it directly to the Company Secretary.
+You should address this to the Operations Manager Operations Manager (email email@example.com, or write to our office address and mark your communication 'FAO Operation Manager').
 It will help us to resolve your complaint if you are able to be as specific as possible.
 Where appropriate you should detail relevant names, places and dates.
 It will also help if you send any copies of evidence relevant to your complaint.

 We will be unable to investigate any of the following types of complaint under this policy:

 - Complaints Against Members of the CPAA not acting as an Official or Employee of the CPAA (to complain against a member please see the ‘Member Complaints’ section of our website by clicking here)